 We already discussed different topics on “screen” command in our previous discussions.
 You can refer to our previous topics for more details on that.
 1) Screen command usage 2) How to access attached screen after connection dropped?

-In this topic I’m going to explain how to rename an already existing screen session.
+In this blog post I’m explaining how to rename an already existing screen session.

 You can simply create a new screen session by executing the “screen” command.
 If you want a specific name for your newly creating screen session, use the “-S” switch along with the screen command.

 This post was published on Oct, 2018.
 Verified with new versions and updated.
 In case of any issues, please comment.
 Our team will reply or update the post as soon as possible.

 # screen -S testsession